Vomiting without diarrhoea may be pregnancy sickness (morning sickness).

 - you are unable to keep any fluids down.

 There are many medicines that can be unsafe to take during pregnancy.
-So it’s always best to ask your doctor, midwife, pharmacist or dentist before you take anything.
+So it’s always best to ask your doctor, midwife, pharmacist or dentist before you take any kind of medications.
+This includes over the counter medications or herbal remedies.
 Find out more about drugs and medicines in pregnancy.

-Speak to your GP, midwife or a hospital doctor as soon as possible if you have:
+Speak to your GP, midwife or maternity unit as soon as possible if you have:

 - a fever